 If an AP, IBSS STA, or mesh STA is extended spectrum management capable, it shall advertise the local maximum transmit power for that STA’s operating channel in Beacon frames and Probe Response frames using one Transmit Power Envelope element for each distinct value of the Local Maximum Transmit Power Unit Interpretation subfield that is supported by the BSS, IBSS, or MBSS, respectively.
 Each Transmit Power Envelope element shall include a local power constraint for all channel widths supported by the BSS.

-STAs that are extended spectrum management capable and have dot11RadioMeasurementActivated equal to true should be able to reduce their EIRP to 0 dBm.
+NOTE – STAs operating in the 6 GHz band are extended spectrum management capable (see 10.22.3 Operation with operating classes).STAs that are extended spectrum management capable and have dot11RadioMeasurementActivated equal to true should be able to reduce their EIRP to 0 dBm.

 (#4063)NOTE 2—When the local maximum transmit power is set by an AP for radio resource management, a typical low value for the local power constraint is 0 dBm.
 A STA that cannot reduce its transmit power to this level or below will not be able to associate to the AP.